This page was most recently updated on May 8th, 2025

 SECTION 22.04 Definitions of Harassment

-Sexual harassment may include a range of subtle and not so subtle behaviors and may involve individuals of the same or different gender.
-Depending on the circumstances, these behaviors may include, but are not limited to: unwanted sexual advances or requests for sexual favors; sexual jokes and innuendo; verbal abuse of a sexual nature; commentary about an individual’s body, sexual prowess or sexual deficiencies; leering, whistling or touching; insulting or obscene comments or gestures; and other physical, verbal or visual conduct of an unwanted sexual nature.
+• Sexual harassment may include a range of subtle and not-so-subtle behaviors and may involve individuals of the same or different gender.
+Depending on the circumstances, these behaviors may include, but are not limited to, unwanted sexual advances or requests for sexual favors; sexual jokes and innuendo; verbal abuse of a sexual nature; commentary about an individual’s body, sexual prowess, or sexual deficiencies; leering, whistling or touching; insulting or obscene comments or gestures; and other physical, verbal or visual conduct of an unwanted sexual nature.

 SECTION 22.05 Code of Conduct

-The following are examples of public behavior that will not be tolerated by UCPPE (List may not be all inclusive).
+The following are examples of public behavior that UCPPE will not tolerate (The list may not be all-inclusive).
 Behavior that is unruly, disruptive, or illegal in nature; members should act in a responsible fashion and not behave in a way likely to cause damage to property, or offense, or danger to other people; possessing and/or concealing a firearm, explosives, or other weapons (Unless otherwise permitted by law); public possession, using or selling of illegal drugs; fighting, taunting, or any action that may harm or endanger others; harassing or threatening other members, guests, volunteers, or members of other organizations; Intoxication or other signs of alcohol and drug impairment that result in irresponsible behavior (Extremely intoxicated members/guests MAY NOT be admitted into any UCPPE event); making obscene gestures; committing sexual acts or exhibiting lewd behavior; entering restricted areas; smoking in prohibited/restricted areas; throwing objects; entering restricted areas; failing to follow the instructions/requests of security or event personnel; interference of the event (including throwing objects, or verbal outbursts); threat to other members/guests or diminish their enjoyment of the event; any other acts or behaviors that in the judgment of the UCPPE Board of Directors that pose a threat; cursing or making verbal attacks on guest, members, facilities, or the hosting organization.

 SECTION 22.06 Bullying

-Bullying is a harmful behavior that will never be tolerated.
+Bullying is harmful behavior that will never be tolerated.
 It is a behavior that requires special policing (See definition below).

 Definition of Bullying